 - Simple interface that is packed with advanced features when paired with the app

-- Not as durable and rugged for trail and mountain environments compared to other watches
+- It is not as durable and rugged for trail and mountain environments compared to other watches

 - No battery-saving modes to extend life for “ultra” events or endeavors